zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Christina: Do you really think so?
 I wonder if ther e could be a drug mule in one of these cars carrying illegal drugs.

 Harry: It might be drugs, but it could be any kind of contraband.
-I’ve heard that there’s a problem with gunrunning and other kinds o f arms trafficking across these borders.
+I’ve heard that there’s a problem with gunrunning and other kinds of arms trafficking across these borders.

 Christina: Maybe they’re looking for people trying to sneak into this country without permission.